micwik/ArnLib/doc/Description.md

 Discover    {#gen_discover}
 --------
-_Arn Discover_ is the mid level support for advertising and discovering services on an local network.
+_ARN Discover_ is the mid level support for advertising and discovering services on a local network.
 This implementation is only for the "arn" _service type_ and is heavily dependent on the ArnLib.
 The "arn" _service type_ is approved and registered by IANA.

-_Arn Discover_ implementation has two parts.
-The ArnDiscoverAdvertise can be used to advertise an Arn _service_ given a _host address_ and a _port number_.
+_ARN Discover_ implementation has two parts.
+The ArnDiscoverAdvertise can be used to advertise an %Arn _service_ given a _host address_ and a _port number_.
 The other part is the ArnDiscoverBrowser / ArnDiscoverResolver.
-The browser is used to get a realtime list of available Arn _services_ on the network.
+The browser is used to get a realtime list of available %Arn _services_ on the network.
 The resolver is for taking a manual resolve when a _service name_ is known in advance.

-_Arn Discover_ is designed to minimize external glue logic as these classes do all the common processing.
-Internally _Arn ZeroConfig_ is used, but focus is on solving Arn specific needs in a powerful, yet flexible manner.
+_ARN Discover_ is designed to minimize external glue logic as these classes do all the common processing.
+Internally _ARN ZeroConfig_ is used, but focus is on solving %Arn specific needs in a powerful, yet flexible manner.

-An _Arn service_ needs an ArnDiscover::Type and a [service name](\ref gen_zeroconfServiceName).
+An _ARN service_ needs an ArnDiscover::Type and a [service name](\ref gen_zeroconfServiceName).
 The ArnDiscover::Type sets up a coarse division of the applications into the _groups_ "server" and "client".
 The "client" typically only offer the service of ArnDiscoverRemote.

-_Arn services_ can also have _groups_.
+_ARN services_ can also have _groups_.
 These are identifiers that can be used to filter out some sub group.
-An _Arn service_ can be advertised with many _groups_, but browsing can only be filtered with one _group_ or with no filter.
+An _ARN service_ can be advertised with many _groups_, but browsing can only be filtered with one _group_ or with no filter.

-It's possible to add a _custom property_ to an _Arn service_.
+It's possible to add a _custom property_ to an _ARN service_.
 This can be done with ArnDiscoverAdvertise::setCustomProperties() using an Arn::XStringMap.
 The propertie has a _key_ / _value_ -pair.
 The custom property are advised to have a _key_ starting with a capital letter to avoid name collision with the system.
 The added _groups_ will be set as properties with naming as "group0", "group1" ...

-ArnDiscoverBrowser collects found Arn _services_.
+ArnDiscoverBrowser collects found %Arn _services_.
 Each of these _services_ can automatically be further examined.
 This is chosen by calling ArnDiscoverBrowserB::setDefaultStopState(), which e.g. tells examination to stop after _host name_ has been found.
 The _service_ can then manually be ordered for further examination by ArnDiscoverBrowserB::goTowardState(),